jkulawik/ServiceChecker/README.md

 Make sure you install the dependencies from the supplied list.
 This step might be automated or deprecated in the future.

-Unfortunately I haven't found a way to include my API key in the app in a safe way, so for the time being you need to supply your own.
+Unfortunately I haven't found a way to safely include my API key in the app, so for the time being you need to supply your own (it is not needed to use most features of this tool though).
 For that reason you will need an account on https://www.shodan.io/.
 It is free and it should only take a moment to register.

 ## Usage

-* Launch the tool once (main.py).
+Launch the tool (`main.py`) and follow the command line hints.

-* The tool will create a `shodan_api_key.txt` file.
+**If you wish to use the Shodan check, follow these steps.
+The other functionalities can work without the key.**
+* Pick the Shodan option.
+A `shodan_api_key.txt` file will be created if one doesn't exist.
 * Paste your Shodan API key inside (you can copy it from the top of the website once you're logged in) and save the file.
-* If everything is correct, the tool will work correctly after relaunching.
+* If everything is correct, the Shodan check will work correctly without relaunching.
-* Follow the command line hints.
+* You don't need to relaunch the program to change the key, it is reloaded at runtime.

 ## Issues